the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 A **conditional rendering** in React always happens if we have to render different JSX based on information (e.g. state, props).
 Dealing with asynchronous data is a good use case for making use of conditional rendering.
 For example, when the application initializes for the first time, there is no data to start with.
 Next, we are loading data and eventually, we have the data at our hands to display it.
 Sometimes the data fetching fails and we receive an error instead.
 So there are lots of things to cover for us as developers.

-Fortunately, a few of these cases are already taken care of.
-For instance, because the initial state is an empty list `[]` rather than `null`, we don't have to worry that this breaks the application when we filter and map over this list.
-However, a few mentioned things are still missing.
-For example, what about a loading state which will show the user a loading indicator as feedback about the pending data request?
-We could introduce this as new stateful value and set the state accordingly when data gets fetched:
+Fortunately, some aspects are already handled.
+For example, because the initial state is an empty list `[]` instead of `null`, concerns about breaking the application when filtering or mapping over this list are alleviated.
+Yet, certain aspects still need attention.
+Consider the absence of a loading state to provide users with feedback on pending data requests.
+Introducing a new stateful value can address this, allowing us to set the state accordingly when data is being fetched:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~